DidacRomero/Navigation-Mesh-Generator/README.md

 # Installing the tool

 Befor installing the tool, we need to install LibTessDotNet, you can do so by downloading the package from this [repo](https://github.com/pacoelayudante/com.guazu.lib-tess-dot-net) by [pacoelayudante](https://github.com/pacoelayudante).
-It contains steps on how to install it but if you're not sure, download the repo and in Unity under [...]
+It contains steps on how to install it but if you're not sure, download the repo and in Unity under Window > Package Manager, you can click on the + icon and Add Package from Disk.
+Now you only need to browse the package.json file of com.guazu.lib-tess-dot-net and double click on it amd Unity will install that library right away.

 To install the tool/library to generate navigation meshes download and extract the .zip of the releases section.